 Prayer is key!

-We know that faith or Christianity isn’t, in fact, a religion, it’s about having a relationship with the Father, Son and Holy Spirit.
+We know that faith or Christianity isn’t, in fact, a religion, it’s about having a relationship with the Father, Son, and Holy Spirit.
 One of the most important keys to a relationship is communication.
 Therefore, prayer is important.
 We can talk to him wherever and whenever and He wants us to talk to Him too!
 Another important aspect is listening to His response too, but that’s a subject for another day!

-Have you ever experienced a time where you felt stuck and didn’t know what to say to God?
+Have you ever experienced a time when you felt stuck and didn’t know what to say to God?
 Or perhaps because the situation you are in is too overwhelming or your emotions are too intense?
-It is in these times that God and the Holy Spirit can intercede (intervene) on behalf of us.
+It is in these times that God and the Holy Spirit can intercede (intervene) on our behalf of us.